fdennehy/pfda-assignments/README.md

 1. Representing Data.

-2. Plotting and the different types of plots.
+2. Plotting and using the appropriate plot types.

-3. Using Pandas to read/write data and to manipulate data.
+3. Reading, writing and manipulating data in Pandas.

-4. Regular Expressions.
+4. Using Regular Expressions.

 5. Generating Random Data.

-6. Using Pandas to Work with dates and times.
+6. Working with dates and times in Pandas.

 ## Getting Started